Multiculturalism and the Horrors of Parkland and Santa Fe

 “Every single red flag was present,” said Broward Public Defender Howard Finkelstein.
 “If this kid was missed, there is no system.”

-Cruz’s biological mother was a known drug addict, and gave birth to his brother while in prison, but that hardly seemed worth mentioning in many of the news accounts we saw.
+Cruz’s biological mother was a known drug addict, who gave birth to his brother while in prison, but that hardly seemed worth mentioning in many of the news accounts we saw.
 He and his victims are an outgrowth of our crumbling family infrastructure, now weightily anchored to personal preferences.
 But that’s a story for another day.

 We can’t be certain yet if or how the Santa Fe killings might have been prevented.
 Texas Governor Greg Abbott, a Republican, noted that there were no obvious warning signs.
 But, we learned quickly that the shooter, Dimitrios Pagourtzis, had taken to wearing a black, Columbine-like trench coat to school that bore disturbing symbols, including a “baphomet,” worn by Satanists.
 Moreover, he had posted a photo of himself on social media wearing a tee shirt emblazoned with the words, “Born to Kill.”
 Nope, nothing to see here!
 Besides, Multiculturalism forbids us from treating Satanism with less respect than any other religion.